 Increased motivation and increased attention among children/children more focussed and ready to learn at the start of the day

-|PE equipment and resources
+PE equipment and resources

 5 x CPD sessions to improve the delivery of PE lessons and to develop a cohesive approach to assessment so that pupils are appropriately challenged

 Training for NQT’s